 People can use water and oil-based lubricants with polyurethane condoms.

-However, people should avoid lambskin condoms as they are not effective at preventing STIs.
+However, people should avoid lambskin condoms as they are

 An important consideration is finding the right size of condom to use.
 Planned Parenthood note that because condoms are very stretchy, most people will fit into a standard size.